r4ds/bookclub-rpkgs/README.md

-# R4DS R Packages Book Club
+# DSLC R Packages Book Club

-Welcome to the R4DS R Packages Book Club!
+Welcome to the DSLC R Packages Book Club!

 We are working together to read [_R Packages_](https://r-pkgs.org/) by Hadley Wickham and Jenny Bryan (work-in-progress 2nd edition, copyright 2022).
-Join the [#book_club-rpkgs](https://rfordatascience.slack.com/archives/C014C9F4DRS) channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the [#book_club-rpkgs](https://dslcio.slack.com/archives/C014C9F4DRS) channel on the [DSLC Slack](https://dslc.io/join) to participate.
-As we read, we are producing [notes about the book](https://r4ds.io/rpkgs).
+As we read, we are producing [notes about the book](https://dslc.io/rpkgs).

 ## Meeting Schedule

-If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-rpkgs](https://rfordatascience.slack.com/archives/C014C9F4DRS) channel on Slack)!
+If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-rpkgs](https://dslcio.slack.com/archives/C014C9F4DRS) channel on Slack)!

 - Cohort 1 (started 2020-09-29, ended 2020-12-15): [meeting videos](https://youtube.com/playlist?list=PL3x6DOfs2NGiXMln8bxY7e0XgA5z1cp-8)
 - Cohort 2 (started 2021-03-13, ended 2021-06-05): [meeting videos](https://youtube.com/playlist?list=PL3x6DOfs2NGhRtG2Oj1aI9mWTGY6KKUJB)